-When I'm not in my studio I enjoy spending time with my family, cooking, nature photography, meeting new people and exploring the
+When I'm not in my studio I enjoy spending time with my family, cooking, relaxing in the arboretum, watching romantic comedies and

-world.
-I feel the world is one big ever changing canvas and there's always new masterpieces waiting to be discovered.
+exploring the world.
+I feel the world is one big ever changing canvas and there's always new masterpieces waiting to be

 Mistflower Studio is located in Downers Grove, IL.